erima2020/game-of-life/README.md

 # Conway's Game of Life - HTML5 Canvas Implementation

 An interactive, feature-rich implementation of Conway's Game of Life using HTML5 Canvas, React, and TypeScript.
 Explore cellular automata with an intuitive interface supporting mouse and touch input.
+Made with Manu 1.5 lite in one interaction. (elements need adjusting but app is functional)

 ## Features